The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 but deliver us from evil.

-The Second Set of Three Beads
+The Second Set of Three Prayers

-Pray a Hail Mary on each bead:
+Pray the Hail Mary prayer on each bead (or finger):

 HAIL, Mary, full of grace,